The Shanten Parser

 ).

-So I think that’s all the pre-existing problems,23 which—by way of transition—brings me to the fated statement that roped me into this whole mess:
+So I think that’s all the pre-existing problems,23 Well, that affect this parser, anyway.

 “I don’t think shanten can be calculated without backtracking.”